What is the Novel CoronaVirus?

 Quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.

 Isolation and quarantine are used to protect the public by preventing exposure to infected persons or to persons who may be infected.

-Essential state and local government functions will also remain open, including law enforcement.
-Essential business includes banks, grocery stores, laundromats, pharmacies, and other types of businesses that are essential to the public.
+Essential business includes state and local services, law enforcement, banks, grocery stores, laundromats, pharmacies, and other types of businesses that are essential to the public.

 Non-Essential Business include hair salons, consignment stores, nail salons, bars and night clubs, dine in restaurants and other recreational activity related businesses.